MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-2.md

 - List your process exclusions using their full path and not by their name only.
 (The name-only method is less secure.)
 - If you list each executable (.exe) as both a path exclusion and a process exclusion, the process and whatever it touches are excluded.

-## Set up your device groups, device collections, and organizational units
+## Step 5: Set up your device groups, device collections, and organizational units

 Device groups, device collections, and organizational units enable your security team to manage and assign security policies efficiently and effectively.
 The following table describes each of these groups and how to configure them.
 Your organization might not use all three collection types.